The Role of Utility Poles in Power Transmission & Distribution

 • Very heavy and challenging to install, particularly in remote locations

-• Prone to storm-related damage and cracking
+• Prone to seisimic activity, storm-related damage and cracking

 • Higher susceptibility to damage and corrosion (especially in storm-prone/coastal environments)